umdevelopera/um-account-tabs/README.md

 3) Embed content:
 - **Embed a profile form** - Use this tool if you need to embed profile form fields into the tab.
 - **Display the profile header** - Use this tool if you need to embed cover and profile photo uploaders.
+- **Display the profile fields** - Use this to display profile form fields under the profile header.
+- **Submit button text** - Allows you to change the button text.
+"Update" by default.

 4) Restrictions:
 - **Show on these roles accounts** - Select user roles, in whose accounts you want to display the tab.
 The tab is displayed in all accounts if empty.